-As of December 31, 2023, the company has an estimated environmental liability for a site that its predecessor company previously operated of approximately \$28 million, of which \$13 million is reported in other accrued liabilities and \$15 million in other long-term liabilities on the company's consolidated balance sheet.
-The company has an agreement related to this site, which provides for a partial reimbursement of certain costs when all cleanup work has been approved and finalized.
-As of December 31, 2023, the company expects to recover approximately \$32 million, which is included in other long-term assets on the company's consolidated balance sheet.
+The company has an estimated environmental liability for a site that its predecessor company previously operated.
+As of December 31, 2024, the related liability totaled approximately \$24 million, of which \$8 million is reported in other accrued liabilities and \$16 million in other long-term liabilities on the company's consolidated balance sheets.
+As of December 31, 2023, the related liability totaled approximately \$28 million, of which \$13 million is reported in other accrued liabilities and \$15 million in other long-term liabilities on the company's consolidated balance sheets.
+Additionally, the company has an agreement related to this site, which provides for a partial reimbursement of certain costs when all cleanup work has been approved and finalized.
+As of December 31, 2024, the company expects to recover approximately \$33 million, which is included in other long-term assets on the company's consolidated balance sheets.